Looking for an honest review of The Ecom Freedom Blueprint?

 The site is presented by a guy named Teo Vee, who is actually someone I’m familiar with.
-He’s behind a number of sites I’ve reviewed such as Get The Discovery, Get This Plan and Passive Money Miracle, among others.
+He’s behind a number of sites I’ve looked into such as Get The Discovery, Get This Plan, and Passive Money Miracle, among others.

-The truth is, Teo uses dozens of different sites to promote ONE program called My Ecom Club.
+The truth is, Teo uses dozens of different sites to promote ONE program: My Ecom Club.